AaronGoldsmith/liri-node-app/README.md

   - `do-what-it-says` - takes in no arguments, but expects a text file called "random.txt" to include the function and its respective parameter

-### Continued Development:
+### Future Development:
-  - Adding in functionality to save user input/history in a separate text file
-  - If an artist has a newer version of an old song, it will give the most recent version not OG
+  [ x ] Adding in functionality to log results in a separate text file [ ] If an artist has a newer version of an old song, it will give the most recent version not OG

 ### Troubleshooting